grassrootza/grassroot-lambdas/grassroot-graph-analysis/README.md

 Default Parameters - If firstrank and lastrank are left as 0, the extensions will default to use all entities specified.
 For example, "metric.stats("PAGERANK", "ACTOR", "INDIVIDUAL", 0, 0, false)" would return pagerank summary statistics for all users, not limited to a specific range.
 In addition, if entity-type and sub-type are passed as empty strings, all entities are used for the query.
 For example, "metric.stats("PAGERANK", "", "", 0, 0, false)" would return summary statistics for pagerank for all entities in the graph, not just users.
 Generally, if last rank is left as 0, it will default to the full count of entities that are specified for the query.
 Additionally, if sub-type is passed as empty string and entity-type is not, all entities with entity-type will be used in the query, regardless of sub-type.

 #### 1. Normalize
-Procedure - Writes normalized pagerank scores for the entities specified.
+Procedure - Writes normalized metric scores for the entities specified.

 Usage: metric.normalize(metricType, entityType, subType)